Can you get life insurance life insurance if you have health problems?

 Frequently Asked Questions: Life Insurance Options for People with Health Challenges

-Can I get life insurance if I have health issues?
+Can you get life insurance if you have health problems?

 Which type of life insurance is best for my situation?